Long-time relative error analysis for linear ordinary differential equations with perturbed initial value: Introduction

 The transient

 satisfies the ODE

 Suppose we want to simulate the transient by integrating (\ref{ODEhouse}), and there is uncertainty in the initial temperatures $y_0$ at time $t=0$.
-Of course, $y_0$ and $y(t)$ are temperatures with respect to the equilbrium temperatures.
+Of course, $y_0$ and $y(t)$ are temperatures with respect to the equilibrium temperatures.

 Therefore, we have an initial value $y_0$, representing the actual initial temperatures, and a perturbed initial value $\widetilde{y}_0$, representing the initial temperatures available to us for simulation.
 (Alternatively, we could assume that $y_0$ represents the available temperatures and $\widetilde{y}_0$ represents the actual temperatures.
 See Remark \ref{remark}).